26 Mar 2023 06:34

 Who issues weather alerts for Fort Campbell?

 Weather alerts for Fort Campbell may take place at different times than what is issued to our local communities by the National Weather Service.
-With Fort Campbell covering four counties over two states, information from the National Weather Service and from Detachment 4, 18th Weather Squadron is used to localize the weather forecast for the installation.
+With Fort Campbell covering four counties over two states, information from the National Weather Service and from Detachment 4, 18th Combat Weather Squadron is used to localize the weather forecast for the installation.
 Det.
-4, 18th Weather Squadron is a group of Air Force service members stationed at Fort Campbell with the task of providing Battlefield Weather Airmen to support the 101st Airborne Division and the brigades.
+4, 18th Combat Weather Squadron is a group of Air Force service members stationed at Fort Campbell with the task of providing Battlefield Weather Airmen to support the 101st Airborne Division and the brigades.
 The airmen train for tactical weather operations and to deploy with their 101st Airborne Division counterparts so they can provide units with information on how the weather will impact their mission.
 In their day-to-day operations, they also support the installation and focus on operations at the airfields which means they can provide alerts during severe weather for the community.
+Information the airmen gather is also used by the National Weather Service.

 Observed Lightning Warnings